Packages and Imports

 This code defines a package named `com.example`.
 All components and functions defined within this package will be part of the `com.example` namespace.

 Importing in BoxLang is done using the `import` keyword.
-The `import` statement is used to bring in a package or a specific component from a package into the current scope.
+The `import` statement is used to bring a package or a specific class into the current scope.
+Imported BoxLang and Java classes become class references, which can be used with `new`, `.init()`, or direct functional constructor syntax.
 For example:

 ```boxlang